 Willing to Step Out in Faith

-A couple of years later I needed reining points on a different horse.
-Not knowing how many entries would show up, I wanted an insurance policy.
+A couple of years later I needed reining points on one of our stallions.
+Not knowing how many entries would compete at the next show, I wanted an insurance policy.
 Another horse to put in the class.
-As an aged horse, Prince had to be bridled to compete and I’d only ridden him in a hackamore or snaffle.
+As an aged horse, the rules required that Prince be ridden with one hand in a curb bit, though all he knew were hackamores and snaffles.

 Within two weeks he learned to neck rein and ride a reasonable reining pattern.
 Both fast and slow circles.
 Sliding stops.
 Roll backs and turn arounds.
 The foundation we’d built made those maneuvers possible.
-Prince could do them, just not at full speed.
+Prince could do them all, just not at full speed.

 My biggest concern was lead changes.
 I didn’t want to fill a class with a horse unable to perform.
 There had to be something for the judge to score.
 I didn’t want a zero or DQ (disqualification.)
 I wanted Prince to deserve the judge’s attention.

-Prince figured it out.
+Bless his heart, Prince figured it out.
 He hauled to his first (and last) show like a pro.
 Calm.
 Smooth.
 Kind.
 Gentle.
 Yielding.
 His genuine character shining through when it mattered.

 The definition of a reining horse is one “willingly guided.”
 Prince was that, and more.
 No pull.
 No resistance.
 Honest.
 Dedicated.
 And always willing to try.
-Faith in me gave Prince the courage to do what he’d never done before.
+Faith in me gave Prince the courage to do something he’d never done before.
 Prince could easily have moved on to regular competition, but wasn’t a product of my breeding program.